West Yorkshire Violence Reduction Unit

-The work programme for the VRU is shaped through us developing understanding of the West Yorkshire context and evidence base and direction of our overarching priorities and commitments for 20/21.
+The work programme for the VRU is shaped through us developing understanding of the West Yorkshire context and evidence base and direction of our overarching priorities and commitments.
 This incorporates data analysis from across organisations, consultation with communities and a review of evidence-based practice for tackling violent crime and its causes.
-We recognise, however, that there are some gaps in our understanding and as we build of our intelligence, data and knowledge, we further develop and refine our response to our four priorities.
+Our seven overarching priorities are:

 - Criminal Justice and Reducing Re-offending: Reducing the risk of young people entering the criminal justice system and reducing reoffending.

 - Domestic and Sexual Abuse: Supporting families affected by domestic and sexual violence and abuse.